fireinrain/github-trending/TrendsHist.md

 ## C++

+* 【2025-01-01】[NVIDIA / DALI](https://github.com/NVIDIA/DALI) - A GPU\-accelerated library containing highly optimized building blocks and an execution engine for data processing to accelerate deep learning training and inference applications
+* 【2025-01-01】[casadi / casadi](https://github.com/casadi/casadi) - CasADi is a symbolic framework for numeric optimization implementing automatic differentiation in forward and reverse modes on sparse matrix\-valued computational graphs  It supports self\-contained C\-code generation and interfaces state\-of\-the\-art codes such as SUNDIALS, IPOPT etc  It can be used from C++, Python or Matlab/Octave
 * 【2024-12-31】[mikage-emu / mikage-dev](https://github.com/mikage-emu/mikage-dev) - Mikage Developer Edition
 * 【2024-12-27】[shadps4-emu / shadPS4](https://github.com/shadps4-emu/shadPS4) - PS4 emulator for Windows,Linux,MacOS
 * 【2024-12-26】[shadps4\-emu / shadPS4](https://github.com/shadps4-emu/shadPS4) - PS4 emulator for Windows,Linux,MacOS